The Benefits of Cold Plunging After Exercise: A Complete Guide to Smarter Recovery

 -

-Regardless of the structure, the logic is always the same: use the cold as an ally in regenerating the body.
+Whatever the format, the logic is the same: use cold as an ally for the body's recovery.

-The best known - and most studied - benefit of cold baths is the reduction of so-called delayed-onset muscle soreness (DOMS), which usually appears 24 to 72 hours after an intense workout.
+The best-known — and most-studied — benefit of cold plunging is reducing what's known as delayed-onset muscle soreness (DOMS), which usually shows up 24 to 72 hours after a hard workout.

-During exercise, especially resistance or strength exercise, small injuries occur in the muscle fibers.
-This causes inflammation, a natural part of the recovery process, but which can lead to stiffness, pain and loss of mobility.
+During exercise, especially endurance or strength work, small lesions occur in muscle fibres.
+This causes inflammation — a natural part of the recovery process — but it can also produce stiffness, pain and reduced mobility.

 -

-constrict blood vessels (vasoconstriction), reducing blood flow and, with it, local swelling
+Constricting blood vessels (vasoconstriction), reducing local blood flow and, with it, swelling

 -